bernardo-sb/blog/_posts/2024-12-26-rerank_vs_llm.md

 2. **Results**:
    - Both methods accurately classify intents across diverse queries.
    - The reranker provides confidence scores that reflect its decision-making process, while the LLM outputs detailed reasoning that offers insights into its interpretation of the query.
+   - The descriptions didn't have any impact in the rerankers intent classification accuracy.
+Discarding descriptions make for inference and simpler setups.

 3. **Suitability**:
    - **Reranker**: Best suited for **real-time, high-throughput systems** where processing speed is critical.
 Confidence scores offer a reliable and lightweight evaluation mechanism.